 Many of the changes are due to come into effect on 29 March 2019 with further changes coming into force later in the year.

 The new Innovator category and the closure of Tier 1 (Entrepreneur)

 The Tier 1 (Entrepreneur) route is set to close on 29 March 2019.
 Those who wish to make an application to enter this category must submit it on or before 28 March 2019 in order for it to be considered.

-The Tier 1 (Entrepreneur) route will be replaced by the new Innovator category from 29 March 2019, which we previously explored here.
+The Tier 1 (Entrepreneur) route will be replaced by the new Innovator category from 29 March 2019.
 Individuals applying under the Innovator category will need to have access to investment funds of £50,000, unless an exception applies, and be endorsed by an approved endorsing body.
 The endorsing body must confirm that the applicant’s business idea is innovative, viable and scalable.

 Organisations wishing to become an endorsing body must:

 - demonstrate a proven track record of supporting UK entrepreneurs, including resident workers.
 (Exceptionally this requirement may be waived, for example where a new organisation is set up by another body which has its own track record.);